cantreg/kube-custom-metrics-telegram-alert/README.md

-This is a demo of kubernetis autoscaling on custom prometeus metrics.
+This is a demo of kubernetes autoscaling on custom prometeus metrics.
 If autoscaling exeeds its maximum limit of 10 then a custom alert will be pushed to a telegram bot.

 In alert-bot-secret.yaml change botToken.